Masatada Yamasaki

 Masatada Yamasaki (山崎 正董, Yamasaki Masatada) was a Japanese gynecologist and president of Kumamoto Medical College (1925-1932).
 He wrote The history of medical education in Higo (Kumamoto) and Yokoi Shōnan.
 After retirement, he travelled in Okinawa.

 Life

 He was born in Sagawa town, Takaoka gun, Kōchi Prefecture on 11 May 1872.
 After graduation from Tokyo Imperial University in 1900, he became professor at private Kumamoto Medical School in 1901.
-In 1909 and 1910, he studied in München and Bonn universities.
+In 1909 and 1910, he studied at the Ludwig-Maximilians-Universität München and the University of Bonn.
 He was appointed the president of Aichi Medical School in 1916.
 In 1925, he was appointed the president of Kumamoto Medical College and director of the Hospital.
 In 1929, he wrote The history of medical education in Higo (Kumamoto).
 In 1932, he retired from the Kumamoto Medical College.
 In 1932 and 1933, he travelled in Okinawa and on 29 May 1950 he died in his house.

 Okinawa

 Originally interested in history and travelling, he retired at age 60 from the university and travelled to Okinawa in 1932 and 1933.
 In 1932, a cameraman accompanied him and in 1933 he was accompanied by his wife, son, a cameraman and an artist.
 Many physicians who studied in his universities helped him (he used the Governor's car).
 Fortunately, photographs of various scenes taken during his journey in Okinawa in 1932 and 1933, mostly in historical spots, were discovered and published in 2000.
 Since Okinawa was hit badly by the last war, these photographs were considered of inestimable value.
 The inclusion of himself in photographs served as a measure of various buildings.